Skip to content

 Figure 1: State machine execution model

-Any non-trivial application requires a complex behavioral model – a single state machine will be too large, i.e. to complex and difficult to handle.
+Any non-trivial application requires a complex behavioral model — a single state machine will be too large, i.e. too complex and difficult to handle.
 The solution is to partition the complex model into several smaller state machines which are easier to define and handle.
-There are two overlapping topics to be solved by a system of state machines: the communication among state machines and the overall structure of the system.
+There are two overlapping topics to be solved by a system of state machines: communication among state machines and the overall structure of the system.

 1_6_Master-Slave_concept